Open-Sourced-Olaf/Olafs-Swim/README.md

 - Player has to escape the sharks, number of pipes spawned count will increase.
 - As the player encounters a large number of spawned sharks, the difficulty of the game will increase and sharks gap size will decrease.
 - We have a game over window and menu bar displayed at the start of the game.
+- The player's high score will be saved with every attempt.

 ## Steps to run the project locally